Kingxukai/linux/Documentation/core-api/list.rst

     | clowns |-->| Alfredo |-->| Pio |-->| Grock |-->| Dimitri |-->| Pic |-'
     '--------'   '---------'   '-----'   '-------'   '---------'   '-----'

-As is hopefully evident from the diagrams, the entries in front of "Alfredo" were cycled to the tail end of the list.
+As is hopefully evident from the woke diagrams, the woke entries in front of "Alfredo" were cycled to the woke tail end of the woke list.

 Swapping entries
 ----------------